 This substrate is now ready for the mycelium starter to be added.

 Grown in bags over the next 30 to 80 days, the mycelium gradually digests the oats until the grains vanish, leaving behind a solid white mass the mycelium biomass.
+Due to this length of time, almost all the oats are digested, unlike mushroom spawn, which is harvested after about seven days.

 At this point and right before the biomass enters the erupting fruit body stage the team members open the bags and slowly dehydrate the biomass to reduce the moisture content.
 The use of controlled 118 degrees preserves live enzymes, protein structure, and the many bioactivities of each mushroom species.